Fantantonio/Fantantonio/README.md

 ### I'm a Developer, figure skater Coach and Athlete

-* 💻 I’m currently working on a Node.js + NW.js project
+* 💻 I’m currently working on a big Node.js + NW.js project
 * 🎓 I’m currently completing my bachelor degree at Ca' Foscari University of Venice
 * 🤝 I’m looking to collaborate with other developers
 * 📆 2021 Goals: Get the degree and make working experiences
-* 🏅 Fun fact: I won four World Championships medals and I've been two times European and National Champion (Inline Figure Skating)
+* 🏅 Fun fact: I won four World Championships medals and I'm two times European and National Champion (Inline Figure Skating)

 ### ✉️ Connect with me: